What Are Dust Mites?

 Dust Mite Sources

-Dust mites occur naturally and can appear in nearly all homes; roughly four our of five homes in the United States have dust mite allergens in at least one bed.
+Dust mites occur naturally and can appear in nearly all homes; roughly four out of five homes in the United States have dust mite allergens in at least one bed.
 Dust mites can live in the bedding, mattresses, upholstered furniture, carpets or curtains.

 Humidity is the most important factor in determining whether a house has high levels of dust mites.
 This is because dust mites do not drink water like we do; they absorb moisture from the air.
 In areas with low humidity, like deserts, dust mites cannot survive.